BatoolBtoush/reading-notes/Class04.md

 ~ ***The __init__() function***

 A function that's called when the class is first being initiated.
-And it's used for asigning values in the given class.
+And it's used for assigning values in the given class.

 <br>